America's Best Supermarkets

 While some national brands landed on top like Safeway, Costco, and Kroger, other smaller and more regional markets like Wegmans, Fareway, and Stew Leonard’s made the cut.
 In addition to the powerhouse that is Whole Foods Market, other health-focused stores like Sprouts Farmers Market and Vitamin Cottage Natural Grocers were on the list.
 Hypermarkets like SuperTarget and Walmart Supercenters came in with high scores based primarily on their abundance of products and competitive prices.
 Most notable and surprising, however, is the top 10 ranking of Food Bazaar Supermarkets, which has 20 locations focusing on bringing ethnic and international ingredients to the greater New York area.

 You may question the results and think that it’s obvious that we should replace a number of winners with grocery stores you think are more deserving.
 With so many mom-and-pop stores meeting all of the criteria and more, we didn’t want to neglect the smaller stores, but had to narrow it down on a national and regional scale.
 Not seeing your favorite store on the list?
-Tell us your favorites and we’ll be sure to include them on next year’s list of nominees.
+Vote for them this year.
+Or, tell us your favorites and we’ll be sure to include them on next year’s list of nominees.

 We’re excited to toast these 30 Best Supermarkets that are changing the way we shop, helping us to eat better, and providing one-stop shopping to help ease our busy lives.
 We salute the hard-working people that make grocery shopping a rewarding experience and thank our panelists and voters for helping us on our survey.